Abigail Ratchford Rocks Knee-High Boots & Covers Her Chest With Floppy Hat In Racy New Photo

 “Those are some hot boots!!
 Love them,” a second social media user complimented.

 “Good morning sunshine.
 Have an awesome day.
-Stay safe, stay cool,” another fan chimed in with a heart-eye and heart emoji.
+Stay safe, stay cool,” another fan chimed in with heart-eyed and heart emoji.